alterakey/pyredpen/README.md

-# PyRedPen: Sentence Checker Client #
+# PyRedPen: Client for Text Validator #

 Copyright (C) 2015 Takahiro Yoshimura <altakey@gmail.com>

-This is a Python client for the RedPen.
+This is a Python client for the RedPen, a text validator.

 0. HOW TO USE